Nolan Jones Preview, Player Props: Rockies vs. Dodgers

 Nolan Jones At The Plate

-- Jones is batting .429 with two homers during his last outings and is on a four-game hitting streak.
+- Jones will look to extend his five-game hitting streak.
+He's batting .438 with two homers in his last games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.